 Through this site you will be taken on a journey to our past, learning how events have shaped the people of this area and how the people have shaped the area.

-History is a very fluid subject and so we will be constantly updating the information on this site as we learn more.
-We also hope to add both audio and visual recordings.
+History is a very fluid subject and so we will be constantly updating the information on this site as we learn more about the village and its history.

 The society normally holds monthly meetings and regular talks at Shepherdswell Village Hall.